vpp-dev/vpp-release-notes/README.md

 @page release_notes_2506 Release notes for VPP 25.06

-More than 97 commits since the previous release, including 35 fixes.
+More than 99 commits since the previous release, including 36 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Tue Mar 11 02:34:48 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Wed Mar 12 02:34:00 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER